Rudy Boesch: Military career

 In 1968, Boesch was sent on a combat deployment to the Vietnam War, as a platoon chief based in Mỹ Tho in the Mekong Delta.
 The general combat mission of SEALs in Vietnam was to do intelligence gathering and to conduct raids and ambushes and make prisoner grabs.
 In Boesch's own 1995 retelling, he did all those things on that tour.
 In the 2010 Vietnam-era memoir SEAL Warrior: The Only Easy Day Was Yesterday, Thomas Keith describes Boesch leading a platoon in nighttime ambush raids against the Viet Cong during the war, operating in the delta and using LCM-8 "Mike boats" for access.
 Boesch earned the Bronze Star for heroic action during more than 45 combat operations.
 Another primary mission for SEALs during the conflict was to train South Vietnamese special forces.
 When Boesch deployed to Vietnam again, in 1970, as he later related, he was sent to Cam Ranh Bay, where he conducted training for the Liên Đoàn Người Nhái, the South Vietnamese equivalent of the UDT, as part of the so-called "Vietnamization" strategy.
 Boesch later concluded that these allied forces were capable, but overly dependent upon the U.S., and that "Vietnamization was an idea that came too late to do enough good."

 Between the Vietnam deployments, Boesch trained and competed for the U.S. Navy's bobsled team.
 One was the Kennedy Memorial Winter Games in Lake Placid, New York, in early 1970.
 Boesch also competed with the Hurricane Bobsled Club of the Adirondacks in competitions at Lake Placid.

 During and after his stint in Vietnam, Boesch set physical and operational standards at SEAL Team Two.
 With the creation of Special Operations Command (SOCOM) in 1987, its first Commander-in-chief General James J. Lindsay selected BMCM Boesch to serve as SOCOM's first Senior Enlisted Advisor.
 Before his retirement, Boesch was designated the "Chief SEAL" (a.k.a.
-"Bullfrog"), a title identifying the longest-serving SEAL still on active duty.
+"Bull Frog"), a title identifying the longest-serving SEAL still on active duty.
 Upon his retirement from the Navy on August 1, 1990, as a command master chief petty officer, he was awarded the Defense Superior Service Medal.